rclevy/RotationCurveTiltedRings/README.md

 The Python implementation was developed by R. C. Levy (rlevy@astro.umd.edu) and is based on MATLAB scripts by A. D. Bolatto, J. D. Simon, and R. C. Levy.

-The Python implementation will be published in an upcoming paper (Cooke, Levy, Bolatto, et al. in prep.)
+The Python implementation will be published in a forthcoming paper (Cooke, Levy, Bolatto, et al. in prep.).

 The MATLAB versions of this script was used to derive the rotation curves presented in:
 - Simon et al. 2003 (https://ui.adsabs.harvard.edu/abs/2003ApJ...596..957S/abstract)